 Mary Schenley Memorial Fountain, Bronze and granite fountain in Schenley Park, Pittsburgh, United States.

-The Mary Schenley Memorial Fountain is a bronze and granite fountain in Schenley Park featuring two bronze figures: a reclining Pan and a female musician holding a lyre.
-Water flows from four turtles positioned around the central basin.
+The Mary Schenley Memorial Fountain is a bronze and granite fountain in Schenley Park, Pittsburgh, featuring two cast bronze figures: a reclining Pan and a female musician holding a lyre.
+Four bronze turtles placed around the central basin channel the water into the pool below.

 The community of curious travelers